OrbitLabsDAO/buildingblockscrowdfund/REDME.md

 Copy the full html across

-I use http-server as it works better for me that eleventy —serve This is a MVP deploy as things evolve I would use CDN’s, image can, bundlers etc but for this use case I will let cloud flare handle all of that as it does it great.
+I use http-server (https://www.npmjs.com/package/http-server_ as it works better for me that eleventy —serve but use what you want i am not your boss.
+This is a MVP deploy as things evolve I would use CDN’s, image can, bundlers etc but for this use case I will let cloud flare handle all of that as it does it great.

 **CMS**